Reducing Legal Fees: Ways To Minimize The Cost Of Your Divorce

 Not only is divorce emotionally painful, the process can be financially painful as well.
 But there are ways to minimize the cost of your divorce.

 The easiest way is to reach an agreement with your spouse on issues such as child custody and access, child support, spousal support and the division of marital property.
-If you can do this and have what is called an uncontested divorce, we draft the uncontested divorce and file the necessary court documents to obtain the uncontested divorce, for a flat fee of $299 plus HST and filing fees.
+If you can do this and have what is called an uncontested divorce, we draft the uncontested divorce and file the necessary court documents to obtain the uncontested divorce, for a flat fee of $1499 plus HST.

 It is not usually a good idea to decide how to resolve issues with your spouse without consulting with a lawyer first.